Masmblr/map-sm64_src/README.md

 Content: sm64-pc-hq-sounds \
 License: Attribution License

-### Credit-0

-Author, Origin and License unknown \
-For this group and its associated files, the rights and claims of other parties under different legal provisions remain unaltered or are subject to their respective licensing regulations.
+For all other content, their respective licensing rules and other legal provisions apply.

 ## Special Thanks:
 * id Software for Quake3